 Modifiers are constructed by instantiating one of the built-in modifier classes, which are

-all found in the
+all contained in the

 ovito.modifiers Python module.
 Note how a modifier’s parameters can be initialized in two different ways: